 As I was compiling samples, I tried to find sounds around my house that could function in similar categories as a typical drum sample pack, such as: hi-hats, snares, percussion, kicks, and foley.
 There were also a couple of sounds that could be tuned for use in a sampling synthesizer in Ableton Live.

+Here is a playlist of sounds that I sampled.
 Here’s the beat a made using some sounds from the pack:

 In this track, I used the “Toilet Filling_Foley” sample to provide some subtle ambiance in the background.
 I used the “Tequila C_Tone” sample, which is tuned to C, and then put it in Ableton’s Sampler synth to use as a pluck style synth.